MobMonRob/JavaHelpStudien/README.md

 ## Disclaimer

-The project is a study work done at the DHBW-Karlsruhe.
-If you are interested in please look at the follow up project:
+This project is a study work done at the DHBW-Karlsruhe instructed by Oliver Rettig.
+If you are interested in, please look at the follow up project: (https://github.com/MobMonRob/JavaHelpStudien2).

 ## Description